amirdy/Building-and-Training-a-Llama-2-Model-from-Scratch/readme.md

     ```
     Explanation:
     -  This is crucial for DDP.
-The DistributedSampler ensures that each process (or GPU) gets a distinct subset of the data.
+The DistributedSampler ensures that each GPU gets a distinct subset of the data.

 ## Llama-2 vs GPT-2
 - **Tokenizer**: Llama-2 uses Google's SentencePiece tokenizer instead of OpenAI's Tiktoken.